Is your schedule out of control?

 Are you trying and failing to manage your time at work?

 Most people want to be productive.
-We often feel super busy, but hours or an entire day can go by, and we don't feel like we got anything done.
+We often feel extremely busy, but hours or even a whole day can pass without us feeling like we accomplished anything.

-Productivity is the amount of work you or your staff can do over a specified period.
-In the work world, that time is your eight-hour workday.
-Time management and productivity go hand in hand—if you manage your time well, you should be more productive.
+Productivity measures the amount of work you or your team can complete in a certain period.
+In the workplace, that period is your eight-hour workday.
+Time management and productivity are closely connected—if you manage your time effectively, you'll likely be more productive.

-But feeling that you didn't accomplish anything at the end of the day means your time management went awry.
+However, feeling that you didn't accomplish anything at the end of the day means your time management skills were off.
 While there will always be productivity-bashing events and circumstances out of your control, you will be consistently more productive if you avoid these time management mistakes.

 Time Management Mistake #1: Letting Your Inbox Set Your Priorities

-If you start your day by opening your inbox and proceed to respond to messages and requests in the order they arrive, you are letting your inbox dictate your priorities, and you'll lose hours to low-value tasks.
+If you start your day by opening your inbox and responding to messages and requests in the order they arrive, you are letting your inbox dictate your priorities, and you'll lose hours to low-value tasks.

 The average worker spends about three hours reading and responding to emails every day, and 70 percent open emails within six seconds.
 That means most of us are constantly checking our inboxes and reacting to whatever we find.

-For years, time management gurus have been telling us to timebox our email use—set blocks of time to read and respond to messages at the beginning and end of the day, for example.
-But we can't resist those email alerts.
+For years, time management experts have been advising us to timebox our email use—setting specific blocks of time to read and reply to messages, such as at the start and end of the day.
+However, we can't resist those email alerts.
 The boss might need something!
-By responding to emails as they arrive, you set yourself up for a day of distraction and reaction at the expense of productivity.
+By responding to emails as they come in, you set yourself up for a day full of distractions and reactive work, which hurts your productivity.

-The average worker gets 200 emails per day.
-If you think email traffic is getting worse, you are right.
-Email volume rose 30 percent in 2021.
-It is not just spam, at least not the malicious kind.
-Sales and marketing teams have access to contact databases and social media advertising platforms that make it easy to contact strangers with their pitches.
+The typical worker receives 200 emails daily.
+If you believe email traffic is worsening, you're correct.
+Email volume increased by 30 percent in 2021.
+It's not just spam—in particular, not the malicious type.
+Sales and marketing teams have access to contact databases and social media advertising platforms that make it easy to reach out to strangers with their pitches.

 What to Do Instead